Background pattern

 Losartan has been studied in children.
 For more information, consult your doctor.

-Other medicines and Losartán Krka
+Other Medications and Losartan Krka

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Your doctor may need to change your dose and/or take other precautions:

-Losartán Krka can be taken with or without food.
+Losartan Krka can be taken with or without food.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

-Consult your doctor or pharmacist before using any medicine.
+Consult your doctor or pharmacist before taking any medication.

 Pregnancy